 Understanding these figures isn't meant to discourage you; it's about empowering you with the knowledge to plan effectively.
 We'll walk through the primary costs—the sticker price, the daily operational fees, and the less obvious expenses that are just as important.
 This breakdown will help you see the full financial landscape of private jet ownership, ensuring there are no surprises down the line.
 It’s the first and most crucial step in determining if private jet ownership is the right path for your travel needs.

-The Upfront Purchase Price
+First, The Sticker Price

 The first number to consider is the acquisition cost.
 A private jet's price tag can range from around $2 million for a pre-owned light jet to well over $100 million for a new, top-of-the-line long-range model.
 The final price depends heavily on whether you’re buying new or used, the aircraft’s size, its range capabilities, and any custom features you add.
 While a pre-owned jet offers a lower entry point, it’s important to weigh that against potentially higher maintenance needs.
 Looking at a diverse aircraft fleet can give you a better sense of the options available at different price points.